spiz26/spiz26/README.md

 - 👋 Hi, I’m @spiz97
 - 👀 I’m interested in Reinforcement Learning.
-- 🌱 I’m currently learning Deep learning(CNN).
+- 🌱 I’m currently learning hmm.

 <!---
 spiz97/spiz97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.